core-wg/comi/draft-ietf-core-comi.md

                                          |+---------------------+|
                                          +-----------------------+
 ~~~~
-{: #archit title='Abstract CoMI architecture' artwork-align="left"}
+{: #archit title='Abstract CORECONF architecture' artwork-align="left"}

- {{archit}} is a high-level representation of the main elements of the CoMI management
+ {{archit}} is a high-level representation of the main elements of the CORECONF management
 architecture.
 The different numbered components of {{archit}} are discussed according to the component number.